kylienewcomer/Visualizing-large-scale-wildfire-impacts/README.md

 - **Instructor:** [Carmen Galaz García](https://github.com/carmengg)
 - **Co-Instructor:** [Annie Adams](https://github.com/annieradams)

-Complete materials for the discussion sections and additional resources can be found on the [course website](https://meds-eds-220.github.io/MEDS-eds-220-course/).
+Complete materials for the homework and additional resources can be found on the [course website](https://meds-eds-220.github.io/MEDS-eds-220-course/).